LIVING DOCUMENT — UPDATED PERIODICALLY

 - Prompt intent: The underlying goal behind a user query: informational, navigational, transactional or comparative.

-- RAG (Retrieval Augmented Generation): A technique where an AI retrieves live documents before generating an answer.
+- RAG (Retrieval Augmented Generation): A technique in which an AI retrieves documents — from an index, cache or the live web — before generating an answer.

 - Schema.org: Standardised vocabulary for structured data on web pages.
-Makes content machine-readable for AI systems.
+Makes the nature of content explicit for search engines and parsers; not a ticket into AI answers.

 - Training data: The text corpora on which an LLM is trained, with a fixed cut-off date.

-- Volatility Score: The degree to which the position in AI answers varies on repeated measurements of identical prompts.
+- Volatility Score: (Groundbase concept) The degree to which the position in AI answers varies on repeated measurements of identical prompts.
 High Volatility indicates unstable visibility.

 - YMYL (Your Money Your Life): Category of content with direct impact on financial wellbeing or safety.
-AI systems apply stricter reliability criteria here.
+Google applies stricter quality criteria here; for other AI systems this is not documented, though high factual reliability is wise there regardless.